H-Tudor/devops_final_infra/03_terraform/README.md

 Each service has a couple of secrets required, and their name is is configurable in the service variables; below you will find the list of variables and their meaning.
 You will need to create them ahead of time.

-Keycloak:
+**Keycloak**:

 - database.config.password_secret: the password of the db user
 - service.instance.admin_password_secret: the default password for the admin user

-Backend:
+**Backend**:

 - keycloak.client_secret: the secret configured in the keycloak backend realm for the client_id
 - llm.secret: the secret key used to connect to the llm provider

-Frontend:
+**Frontend**:

 - keycloak.client_secret: the secret configured in the keycloak frontend realm for the client_id
 - backend.auth.client_secret: the secret configured in the keycloak backend realm for the client_id
 - backend.auth.user_secret: the password configured for the app-user in the keycloak backend realm
 - service.instance.cookie_secret: the secret used to secure the auth cookie

 ## Known issues